rafaeelricco/commiter-ai/README.md

 ### AI-Powered Commit Message Generation

 - Analyze your staged changes and generate contextually appropriate commit messages
-- Support for both staged and unstaged changes
 - Automatic detection of the type of changes made (feature, fix, refactor, etc.)
 - Clean, concise, and properly formatted commit messages